kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Introduction.md

 ## When Should You Use Native Mobile SDKs?

 What are the advantages of using native mobile SDKs?
-Here is a feature list that explains the advantages of using the Kaltura Player Toolkit in native environments:
+Here is a feature list that explains the advantages of using the Kaltura Video Player Toolkit in native environments:

 | Player Feature | iOS WebView | iOS Native |Android WebView | Android Native |
 |:-------------  |:----------  |:---------- |:-------------- |:-------------- |